HWTechClub/Next.js-Repo/steps.md

 npx tailwindcss init -p
 ```

 Initializing tailwindcss will create a `tailwind.config.js` file in your project.
-By default, Tailwind CSS will watch only html files in your project.
+By default, Tailwind CSS will watch only html files in your project.<br>
 You can extend the default configuration by adding your own customizations to the `tailwind.config.js` file and editing the `content` property like so:

 ```js
 module.exports = {